kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 - Make the API to support updating QoS-class resource assignment of running containers
 - Make the extensions flexible, enabling simple addition of other QoS-class resource types in the future.
-- Make QoS-class resources opqaue (as possible) to the CRI client
+- Make QoS-class resources opaque (as possible) to the CRI client
 - Discovery of the available QoS-class resources
 - Resource status/capacity
 - Access control ([future work](#future-work))